tojozefi/azurebatch-hbase2json/README.md

 Script *convert-hbase2json.py* will create a Batch job with given name and will generate a conversion task for every input blob found in the input container.
 Optional prefix filter can be used to run the conversion on specific blobs in the container - e.g. in specific virtual folder.
 Tasks will be executed on automatically created pool of VMs.
-As many VMs will be created as necessary to process the generated tasks, up to the limit defined in config.MAX_NODES.
+As many VMs will be created as necessary to process the generated tasks, up to the limit defined in config._MAX_NODES.
-The task outputs will be persisted in the output container, under *jobname/blobname* virtual folder.
+The task outputs will be persisted in the output container, under *jobname/blobname* wirtual folder.
 After the job is complete, the VM pool will be automatically deleted.

 ### III.
 Monitoring the job